ericwbailey/ericwbailey.website/source/published/tag-youre-it.md

 The post is then:

-1. Eexported as a Markdown file from Paper,
+1. Exported as a Markdown file from Paper,
 1. Has its contents pasted into VS Code, and cleaned up a little bit,
 1. Images and other content is added,
 1. Metadata is then added, and